The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

 \subsection{Asymptotics for the perimeter and volume processes}

-\begin{proof}[Proof of Corollary \ref{asymptoticspv}] Exactly as in Section 4.4 of \cite{CLGpeeling} for the critical case, we can give another construction of the process $(P^h_{r}, V^h_r)$ via the Lamperti transform.
-Let $\reflectbox{$S$}$ be the Lévy process started from $0$ with no positive jumps whose distribution is characterized by:
+\begin{proof}[Proof of Corollary \ref{asymptoticspv}] Section 4.4 of \cite{CLGpeeling} gives another construction of the process $(P, V)$ via the Lamperti transform.
+We mimic this construction for $(P^h,V^h)$.
+We consider the Lévy process $S^h$ described by \eqref{exposantSh}, started from $x>0$.
+We write $\gamma$ for the first time at which $S^h$ hits $0$.
+For every $t \geq 0$, we also set

-Note that this process exists: $\reflectbox{$S$}$ is the time-reversal of the Lévy process $S^h$ described in Section 3.1 (hence the notation $\reflectbox{$S$}$, which is the mirror of $S$).
-If we apply the inverse Lamperti transform to $P^h$, we obtain the Lévy process $S^h$ seen before the first time it hits $0$, and then time-reversed.
-But by Theorem VII.18 of \cite{Ber96}, this has the same distribution as $\reflectbox{$S$}$, conditioned to remain positive for all $t \geq 0$.